PrismplexMC/Lore/agreement.md

 9. Entire Agreement\
 This Agreement constitutes the complete and exclusive understanding between you and The Prismplex with respect to Submitted Content.
 It supersedes all prior discussions, representations, or agreements, whether oral or written, related to the subject matter.
 No additional terms outside of this document shall have binding legal effect.
 10. Acceptance\
-By clicking “I AGREE,” you represent that you are legally competent to enter into this Agreement and acknowledge that you are bound by all its terms and conditions.
+By clicking “I AGREE” you represent that you are legally competent to enter into this Agreement and acknowledge that you are bound by all its terms and conditions.